FalloutStudios/Axis/README.md

         }
     };

-    // This will be executed on bot ready this.start = (config, language) => {
+    // This is required for both script and command.
+This will be called when bot is ready or reloaded this.start = (client, action, config, language) => {
         this.config = config;       // Set config
         this.language = language;   // Set language

-        // Command ready
+        // Script is ready

-        return true; // Return true if it's ready
+        return true; // Return true when it's ready
     }

-    // This will be executed when the command is called this.execute = async (args, message, action, client) => {
+    // This is required for command module.
+You can delete this to make your script a non executable command this.execute = async (args, message, action, client) => {
         // Command executed